Cardington back in state title game - Morrow County Sentinel

 However, Cardington held the team to two base-runners over the final two innings to preserve their advantage and move on.

 Bertke finished with five strikeouts, while giving up eight hits and three walks, while hitting one batter.
-Her team mustered nine hits, Bertke had a double and single, while Miller and George both had doubles and Roth and Hubley added two singles each.
+Her team mustered nine hits, Bertke and Roth both had a double and single, while Miller and George both had doubles and Hubley added two singles.

 Now the team will have its rematch with the Golden Flashes.
 According to George, while Cardington had goals to win the conference and district, their main one involved their state championship opponent.